NetFusion Designs logo

 5. Regular vulnerability scans and remediation reporting

 Pro Tip: Request a copy of your provider’s SOC 2 report.
-SOC 2 Type II certification, like that held by NetFusion Designs Inc, confirms that security controls have been independently tested over time, not just documented on paper.
+SOC 2 Type 2 attestation, like that held by NetFusion Designs Inc, confirms that security controls have been independently tested over time, not just documented on paper.

 How to choose and integrate remote IT support into your business